Skip to main content

 📌 Note: Learn more about our research methods by reading this article.

-💡 Tip: As a Mintel Reports subscriber you can find all reports within your subscription by applying the Report content type filter on clients.mintel.com.
+💡 Tip: As a Mintel Reports subscriber you can find all reports within your subscription by applying the Report content type filter on Insight Home.

 Repertoire Analysis

-This is used to create consumer groups based on reported behaviour or attitudes.
-Consumer responses of the same value (or list of values) across a list of survey items are tallied into a single variable.
-The repertoire variable summarises the number of occurrences in which the value or values appear among a list of survey items.
+This technique is used to create consumer groups based on reported behaviours or attitudes.
+Consumer responses across a list of survey items are tallied into a single repertoire variable.
+The repertoire variable summarises the number of occurrences across the list of survey items.

 📝 Example: A repertoire of brand purchasing might produce groups of those that purchase 1-2 brands, 3-4 brands and 5 or more brands.
 Each subgroup should be large enough (ie N=75+) to analyse.